an1118/an1118.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
 My name is Li An (安丽).
-I am an incoming PhD student in computer science at the University of California, Santa Barbara, advised by [Prof. Shiyu Chang](https://code-terminator.github.io/).
+I am a second-year PhD student in computer science at the University of California, Santa Barbara, advised by [Prof. Shiyu Chang](https://code-terminator.github.io/).